 Confidentiality policies and guidelines

-Curtin Counselling and Disability Services adheres to the normal tenets of professional confidentiality as set out on this page.
+Curtin Counselling and AccessAbility Services adheres to the normal tenets of professional confidentiality as set out on this page.

 1. Record keeping

-The Counselling and Disability Service (CDS) maintains records on all clients in keeping with the usual tenets of professional accountability.
+Counselling and AccessAbility Services maintains records on all clients in keeping with the usual tenets of professional accountability.

 2. Release of information

-Subject to point 3 below, information about a client may be released to parties outside CDS only with the explicit consent of the client.
+Subject to point 3 below, information about a client may be released to parties outside Counselling and AccessAbility Services only with the explicit consent of the client.

 Release of information about a client will normally require a written consent for disclosure, signed by the client.
-A client’s verbal consent to release of information may be accepted only when both the client and the CDS counsellor agree that the circumstances do not require a written agreement.
+A client’s verbal consent to release of information may be accepted only when both the client and the Counselling and AccessAbility Services counsellor agree that the circumstances do not require a written agreement.

 3. Limits of confidentiality